Singular modules for affine Lie algebras, and applications to irregular WZNW conformal blocks: Introduction and main results

-Allowing for variations of marked points at finite distance on the sphere, we use the Sugawara operators to define a flat connection on the space of coinvariants, and show that it is compatible with the action of rational functions on the punctured sphere (with the same proof of the tame case).
+Thus in brief we allow for variations of marked points at finite distance on the sphere.
+Then we use the Sugawara operators to define a flat connection on the trivial vector bundle whose fibre is the tensor product of affine singular modules, and show this is compatible with the action of rational functions on the punctured sphere.
 Hence the spaces of coinvariants assemble into a flat vector bundle over the space of tame isomonodromy times, so in particular their dimension is a deformation-invariant---when finite.